kradalby/kradalby.no/content/Webserver/nginx.md

     deb http://nginx.org/packages/debian/ codename nginx
     deb-src http://nginx.org/packages/debian/ codename nginx

-Remember to swap out codename for the current debian version, as of now, wheezy.
+Remember to swap out codename for the current Debian version, as of now, wheezy.

 ## Install
 Now that we have repositories for installing Nginx we can go ahead and do so: